rachzy/Fliessux/README.md

-<h1 align="center">Balloonsux 🎈</h1>
+<h1 align="center">Fliessux 🦟</h1>
-<p align="center">Balloonsux is a game that you basically have to pop balloons and if they fall out of the screen, you lose 1 life.
+<p align="center">Balloonsux is a game that you basically have to KILL MOSQUITO and if they find the bottle of water, you lose 1 life.
 You have a total of 3 lives.</p>
 <h2 align="center"><a href="https://rachzy.github.io/balloonsux/" target="_blank">Click here to Play!</a></h2>

 ## Infrastructure